kubos/kubos/docs/working-with-the-bbb.rst

 .. note::

     KubOS Linux for the Pumpkin MBM2 can be used instead of KubOS Linux for the Beaglebone Black.
-In this case, some peripherals won't be available.
+In this case, some buses and pins won't be available, since they aren't exposed in the MBM2's CSK headers, or are dedicated to other uses.
 See the :ref:`peripherals-mbm2` section for more information.

 UART
 ~~~~